 First up is the WEB Debois Center, the former home of the man himself.
 Included in admission is a tour of the house, learning the story of WEB, and the impact that he made on the civil rights movement in the early-mid 1900s.

-Next, take a short drive to Black Star Square.
+Next, take a short drive to Black Star Square (also known as Independence Square).
 This huge square features Black Star Gate, one of Accra’s most recognizable landmarks, as well as the Independence Arch and the Liberation Day Monument.
 This square was originally built ahead of Queen Elizabeth’s visit to Accra in 1961, to celebrate Ghana’s independence from the UK.